burlinson/AI/_posts/2020-02-26-flake-it-till-you-make-it.md

 Smart firms are focusing on AI-ready data pipelines that leverage models to scrub, tag, and structure their data.
 If enterprise data isn't structured for retrieval-augmented generation (RAG), AI models simply become confident liars, creating deeper garbage dumps on top of one another.

-2025 should be about building the data foundation for AI, not shopping for curtains in the AI penthouse.
+2025 should be about building the data foundation for AI, not shopping for jacuzzis in the AI penthouse.

 That comes later… and it will be spectacular!